X

 Yitskhok Rudashevski

 Before the mass murder of the Jews of Europe, each victim was a real person; afterward, they became numbers.
 Before the war, they had hopes, dreams, and vibrant lives; many did their best to maintain their aspirations during the war, too.
 Sometimes, individuals were able to document their experiences—even under deadly circumstances.
 One such person was Yitskhok Rudashevski, a teenager in Vilna, Poland, with a talent for writing and a passion for the politics and cultural life of his city.
 He left behind a diary that chronicles what was happening around him.
 Before getting to the diary itself, let’s learn about his early life.
+This chapter contains four parts.

 This experience will take approximately 35 minutes